 Have you ever had to search for criminal records of someone you know?
 Was it easy?
-Was your search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal backgrounds and records, and your feedback may help other people.

 Speak Your Mind

 On a Federal level, the FBI has a list of the Ten Most Wanted Fugitives.
 In Madison County, the Madison County Sheriff’s Department keeps their own list of most wanted criminals and fugitives.